88lex/sasync/README.md

 NEW VERSION OF SASYNC, 2.0
 I have not edited the README below to reflect the changes.
-Will do shortly.
+Will do shortly

+You must use the new config file for the new script to work.

 Main changes are:
 SACALC is no longer used. rclone is run on a loop for each pair in a set file until finished (using exit codes).